Shopify vs Etsy

 Shopify

-On the other hand, Shopify is on the opposite end of the spectrum for customizing and design.
+On the other hand, Shopify is on the opposite end of the spectrum regarding customization and design.
 As a result, you’ll be spoiled for choice with an almost infinite selection of options.

 Shopify’s themes will act as the foundation of your website.
 If you’re not into designing but prefer to set up your site yourself, you’ll likely find this part straightforward with the help of Shopify’s themes.

-The Shopify themes will be mobile responsive, so you know you’ll be able to reach your target customers via any device and offer them a smooth user experience.
+The Shopify themes will be mobile responsive, so you know you can reach your target customers via any device and offer them a smooth user experience.

 shopify design